 By early 1990, I was back on the air as KB7FZC then finally as KG7RS around 1992.
 Obtained Amateur Extra in 1994 - on a bet with a buddy who was going for his 20WPM exam.
 Thanks to lots of QRP CW, it was a breeze.

-I'm very active in Portable Ops and frequently QRV from some remote desert site or mountaintop with a QRP transceiver and an MFJ-1661 manual screwdriver antenna.
+I'm very active in Portable Ops and frequently QRV from some remote desert site or mountaintop with an FT-817ND and MFJ-1661 portable vertical antenna.
 In addition to QRP, I also enjoy homebrewing, operating vintage/antique equipment and SKCC ops, especially in the old novice segment of 40 meters around 7.114 Mhz.

 Also trying to attain DXCC after over 30 years (some DX'er eh!)